Tynemouth Priory and Castle: Tynemouthshire

 The dispute between the monks of Durham and St Albans was resolved in 1174 with Tynemouth Priory remaining a daughter cell of St Albans Abbey.
 It was at this time that the priory received rights, privileges, and extensive lands which were confirmed by Richard I in 1189.
-The vast monastic estate became known as the Liberty of Tynemouth, or Tynemouthshire, from which the prior and convent profited from rents, produce, and coal.
+The vast monastic estate became known as Tynemouthshire, or the Liberty of Tynemouth, from which the prior and convent profited from rents, produce, and coal.
 This newfound wealth led to a period of renovation and construction from 1190 to 1260.
-The choir and presbytery were completely rebuilt, the shrine of St Oswine was gilded by Baldwin, a goldsmith from St Albans, the nave was extended and given a new west front, windows in the refectory were repaired, and the chapter house was remodelled.
+The choir and presbytery were completely rebuilt, the shrine of St Oswine was gilded by a goldsmith from St Albans named Baldwin, the nave was extended and given a new west front, windows in the refectory were repaired, and the chapter house was remodelled.

-In the early 13th century the prior developed North Shields to serve as the priory's port on the Tyne which caused tension with the burgesses of Newcastle who had previously held a monopoly on all coal, wool, and fish being transported and sold along the river.
+In the early 13th century, the prior developed North Shields to serve as the priory's port on the Tyne which caused tension with the burgesses of Newcastle who had previously held a monopoly on all coal, wool, and fish being transported and sold along the river.
 The mayor of Newcastle led a group of armed men and burnt the nascent fishing village to the ground in 1270.
 The priory was seeking independence from St Albans and so the abbot, together with the mayor and burgesses of Newcastle, convinced Edward I to suspend Tynemouth's trade and revoke the Liberty in 1290.
 However, due to the fortifications erected during the invasion of Scotland in 1296, Edward I and Margaret of France visited the priory regularly and had a private oratory built for their use.
-As thanks for the hospitality of the monks the Liberty was restored and trade allowed to continue.
+As thanks for the hospitality of the monks, the Liberty was restored and trade allowed to continue.

 Adam FitzRoy, an illegitimate son of Edward II, died on 18 September 1322 whilst accompanying his father to Scotland and was buried at Tynemouth on 30 September 1322.